red-leaf1/netcat/README.md

 In order to run it you will need to run it as a client and a server.

-Example: python netcat.py -t localhost -p 9999 -c
+Example: to run the client you should run first run "python netcat.py -t localhost -p 9999" this would be the server then run "python netcat.py -t localhost -p 9999 -c" once it starts running press CTRL-D and you will see a prompt where you can run your commands.

 python is self explanatory. netcat.py is the name of the script.